falcon78/myArticles/OnlineCourses/HowToLearn/Week 3 - Procrastination, Memory.md

 ## Planning

 - Write a task list!!!!
 Preferably during the previous day.
 When your mind has something to follow it will get easier to do that.

 - Also write a weekly task list if you can.

 - Do not study everything at one go!
 Take breaks or do something else (Go shopping or for a walk!
 Physical activity is good for you!)

 - Plan your quitting time!!!
 This helps you to have something to look forward to!
  And reward yourself after a long study session.

 - At the end of the day wrote a journal, reflecting on your studies or what you did throughout the day.

+## Remembering things

+- Spaced repetition.
+- Try to associate what ever you are trying to learn with visual(funny) analogy.
+-